ReactiveSets/toubkal_mysql/README.md

   - DELETE queries from upstream remove operations using "key" option
   - INSERT queries from upstream add opeations using "columns" parameter
 - Allows column name aliases
-- Allows to define value converters per column
+- Allows to define value converters per column:
-- Provides value converter from UUID to BINARY(16) and Toubkal timestamps to TIMESTAMP(3)
+  - from UUID to BINARY(16)
+  - Toubkal timestamps to TIMESTAMP(3)
+  - JSON to TEXT() or VARCHAR()
 - Emits detailled errors in error dataflow for downstream error reporting and recovery by reverting failed operations